Feghal/iOSTask/README.md

 ## Optional

-- Do not use and third part SDK.
+- Do not use any third part SDK.
 - Comment and document your code, where it is required.

 ## Expectations